 Seems like stand up paddle boarding is the thing to do lately.
 It’s everywhere!
 Depending on the current and how turbulent the water is, it can be a workout or a leisure paddle.

 If you’re a pro angler or just want to check this off your bucket list, Cabo is a great launching point for deep sea fishing.
-This is something we definitely wan to do next time!
+This is something we definitely want to do next time!
+Have any of you chartered a fishing boat in Cabo?

 If you’ve never had fruit with their seasoning on it, then you’re missing out.
 It’s the perfect blend of sweet, savory, and spicy!